laurentverbruggen/concourse-bitbucket-pullrequest-resource/README.md

 Submodules are initialized and updated recursively.

+Note: the name of the branch from which the pull request has been created is stored in the special git config `pullrequest.branch` so that you can use it as reference in your pipeline.

 #### Parameters

 * `depth`: *Optional.* If a positive integer is given, *shallow* clone the repository using the `--depth` option.
 Using this flag voids your warranty.